-Using the Remote Control:
+Using the Remote Control

-A remote control is provided with the Direct Re-
+A removable remote control switch is provided with the system (Figure 14-3).

-sponse system.
 In simple terms, the remote functions in the same manner as the stationary control panel.
 The remote allows you to operate the awning from any convenient location.